michelemarri/schema-markup-generator/docs/DOCUMENTATION.md

 ## Configuration

-### General Settings
+### Home Tab

 Navigate to **Settings → Schema Markup** to access the plugin settings.
+The **Home** tab provides a statistics dashboard:

+- **Summary Stats**: Quick overview showing:
+  - Posts with schema
+  - Posts without schema (not configured)
+  - Posts with individual overrides
+  - Posts with schema disabled
+- **Coverage by Post Type**: Table showing ALL public post types:
+  - Post type name and assigned schema (or "Not configured" warning)
+  - Total published posts
+  - Posts with schema enabled
+  - Coverage percentage with visual progress bar
+- **Content by Schema Type**: Breakdown of content count per schema type
+- **Overall Coverage**: Percentage of all content that has schema

-#### Schema Output
+### Schema Output Settings

+Schema output settings are located in **Settings → General** sub-tab:

 - **Enable Schema Markup**: Toggle schema output on/off globally
 - **WebSite Schema**: Adds WebSite schema with SearchAction for sitelinks
 - **Breadcrumb Schema**: Adds BreadcrumbList schema for navigation
+- **Auto-detect Videos**: Automatically add VideoObject schema when YouTube/Vimeo videos are detected

+All changes in this tab are saved automatically (auto-save enabled).

-#### Organization Info
+### Organization Info

-The General tab shows a read-only summary of your organization info.
-Click "Edit Organization Info" to customize these settings in the Advanced tab.
+Organization settings are in **Settings → Organization** sub-tab.

 Organization data is used in:
 - Organization schema type
 - Publisher info in Article schemas
 - WebSite schema

-See [Advanced Settings → Organization Info](#organization-info-advanced) for customization options.
+See [Organization Settings](#organization-settings) for customization options.

 ### Post Type Configuration